 Randy E. Barnett, Pursuing Justice in a Free Society: Part One-Power vs. Liberty, Criminal Justice Ethics, Summer/Fall 1985, at 50.

 Scholarly Commons Citation

 Barnett, Randy E., "Pursuing Justice in a Free Society: Part One-Power vs. Liberty" (1985).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1552.
+1552.